biuti/XplaneNoaaWeather/README.md

 [XPGFS] Xplane NOAA Global Forecast weather
 ===========================================

-I created a new version of NOAAWeather by [Joan](https://github.com/joanpc) and ported to python3 by [pbuckner](https://github.com/pbuckner).
+I created a new version of NOAAWeather originally created by [Joan](https://github.com/joanpc) and ported to python3 by [pbuckner](https://github.com/pbuckner).

 You can find original version [here](http://x-plane.joanpc.com/plugins/xpgfs-noaa-weather).

 And here the version of [pbuckner](https://github.com/pbuckner) ported to Python 3.x: https://github.com/pbuckner/XplaneNoaaWeather

+**You cannot have both python 3 and python 2 interfaces and plugins!**

 ============
 Features